-The Certificate of Achievement in computer science provides students with fundamental skills in software engineering, information processing,
+The Certificate of Achievement in computer science provides students with fundamental skills in software engineering, information processing, and application design necessary to for entry level positions as application programmers and skilled users for scientific and business industry.

-- Demonstrate a theoretical skills necessary to adapt to technological development and changes in the field of Computer Science - Demonstrate the ability to design and implement efficient and well organized computer applications. - Demonstrate the ability to communicate and document ideas and results in an efficient, well organized manner.
+- 1. Demonstrate a theoretical skills necessary to adapt to technological development and changes in the field of Computer Science - 2.
+Demonstrate the ability to design and implement efficient and well organized computer applications. - 3.
+Demonstrate the ability to communicate and document ideas and results in an efficient, well organized manner.

 REQUIRED COURSES UNITS

 COMSC 9A C++ Programming 4

-Complete a mi inimum of 15 units from the following:
+Complete a m inimum of 15 units from the following:

-COMSC 2 Computer Assembly Language 3
+COMSC 2 Computer Assembly Language

-COMSC5 Introduction to UNIX Operating System 3
+COMSC5 Introduction to UNIX Operating System

-COMSC 6 Basic Language Programming 3
+COMSC 6 Basic Language Programming

-COMSC 7 Intro. to Visual Basic Programming 3
+COMSC 7 Intro. to Visual Basic Programming

-COMSC9B Data Structures
+COMSC9B Data Structures 4

-COMSC 10L Computer Literacy 3
+COMSC 10L Computer Literacy

-COMSC 11 Advanced C++ Programming 3
+COMSC 11 Advanced C++ Programming

 COMSC 12 JAVA Programming

 COMSC 15 Discrete Structures for Computer Science 3

-TOTAL UNITS S REQUIRED FOR CERTIFICATE 10
+TOTAL UNITS 19